DevIrfan0900/Main/README.md

 # Listview example

-A Flutter projectdata That fetch data from api and show in list view and serch option also.
+A Flutter projectdata That fetch data from api and show in list view and search option also.

 ## Getting Started